Gnosder/Gaming/wyldcard.md

 * Maybe instead of going first, it should give a bonus to init.

+### AMBUSH

+A group of sneaky goblins has been stalking the adventuers.
+While the latter has been resting following a battle with orcs, the formor is getting ready to ambush them.
+This will never result in a standoff as the nature of an ambush lies counter to the idea of a standoff.
+Thus the encounter will be run using the standard ambush rules.

+## Does a standoff have to result in combat?

+No, if neither party wants it, combat will not ensue.
+If, however, one party wants to fight they will attempt to do so.

+Standoffs work best for non-combat conflicts, but can be used to determine the initial position of a combat.

 ## Take Aways

 Those who are willing to risk the most can gain the most.